1. Copyright Policy

 We want you to feel at home when you post a comment on UbuntuPIT.com.
 We want everyone to feel at home posting comments on UbuntuPIT.com.
 We don’t know what your home is like, but we know how we expect people to behave when they visit ours.
 That’s why we reserve the right to delete comments and ban users as needed to keep the comment threads here civil and substantive.

 Our No. 1 house rule is simple: Don’t be a jerk.
 Want to be the kind of commenter we’d love to bring home to Thanksgiving dinner?
-Here’s what we like to see in comments:
+Here’s what we like to see in the comments:

 Weigh in with smart, informed ideas that contribute further to the story.